zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    Writes a new log line/entry to a logging stream.

-   :id: The ID associated with a logging stream to be written to.
+   :param id: The ID associated with a logging stream to be written to.

-   :columns: A record value describing the values of each field/column
+   :param columns: A record value describing the values of each field/column
             to write to the log stream.